macaroni-os/macaroni-site/site/content/docs/_index.md

 ## Automation

-Share a way to build packages without a giant infrastructure but without lose the CD/CI pros.
+Share a way to build packages without a giant infrastructure but with the pros of CD/CI.
-Macaroni developers teams share how it's possible to do this through `lxd-compose` or with a more scalable solution through `Mottainai Server`.
+Macaroni developer teams share how it's possible to do this through `lxd-compose` or with a more scalable solution through `Mottainai Server`.

 <--->

 ## Revolution Hotspot

-To be a good start point for the revolution of the Linux OS with the synergy of the Funtoo Team.
+To be a good start point for revolutions within the Linux OS space with the synergy of the Funtoo Team.

 {{< /columns >}}